 Workers do not face threats or menace of penalty at any point during the whole work cycle, beginning from recruitment through to termination.
 These include, amongst others, withholding of wages or documents, restrictions of movement or threats of violence.

-The intent is to ensure workers are freely and fairly employed and do not face threats or other penalties that might restrict their ability to leave their job.
+The intent is for the Producer to have systems in place to ensure workers are freely and fairly employed and do not face threats or penalties that might pressure them to remain in their jobs involuntarily.